 A pescatarian diet can also reduce the risk of type 2 diabetes and metabolic syndrome.
 Metabolic syndrome refers to a cluster of health conditions that increase the risk of stroke, cardiovascular disease, and diabetes.
 Such conditions include high blood pressure, excess body fat, high blood sugar, and insulin resistance (4).

-Research also indicates that omega-3 fatty acids found in fatty fish help in reducing inflammation (4).
-The rationale is that plant-based diets have high anti-inflammatory and antioxidant agents like flavonoids that reduce inflammation (4).
+Research also indicates that omega-3 fatty acids found in fatty fish may help in reducing inflammation (4).
+Plant-based diets also have high anti-inflammatory and antioxidant agents like flavonoids that reduce inflammation (4).

 Flavonoids have also been found to have anti-diabetic properties that help with diabetes management (4).
 In addition, a 2016 study discovered that individuals who followed this eating plan had the highest flavonoid levels of all the participants in the research (4).